Skip to main content

 The problem is not what MSPs do.
 The problem is what they do not do — and what their clients assume they are doing.

 MSPs, by design and by commercial model, operate at the infrastructure layer.
 They keep systems running and protected.
-What they do not typically provide is security governance: risk assessments, compliance programme management, security policy development and lifecycle management, personal data inventories, vendor risk oversight, incident response planning and testing, board-level security reporting, or security awareness programme design.
+What they do not typically provide is the ownership and evidence layer around security: risk assessments, compliance management, policy lifecycle work, personal-data visibility, vendor oversight, incident planning, board reporting, or staff awareness planning.

 The gap is measurable.
 Research from ASI and New Zealand studies indicates that only 31% of New Zealand small and mid-sized businesses have formal IT policies in place (ASI/NZ research).
 Most of these businesses have MSPs.
 The MSP relationship has not produced governance capability, because governance is not what MSPs are contracted to deliver.